There is a great deal of information related to VSATs on this site which can

 delivered rivalling much of the world's terrestrial broadband

 infrastructure.
-The only significant downside is that the cellular
+The only significant downside has been that the

-architecture means than capacity is fixed in small spot-beams and if
+initial architecture meant that capacity has been fixed in small spot-beams and if

 there is no demand in a beam there is little or no flexibility to move

 it elsewhere as there is with larger beams.
-However, the
+However, this issue

 advantages of multi-spotbeam Ka-band spacecraft for delivering